PJ Harvey: Musical style and influences

 At an early age, she was introduced by her parents to blues music, jazz and art rock, which would later influence her: "I was brought up listening to John Lee Hooker, to Howlin' Wolf, to Robert Johnson, and a lot of Jimi Hendrix and Captain Beefheart.
 So I was exposed to all these very compassionate musicians at a very young age, and that's always remained in me and seems to surface more as I get older.
 I think the way we are as we get older is a result of what we knew when we were children."
 Other influential artists were "Nina Simone, the Rolling Stones, people like that I grew up listening to but find I returned to".
 During her teenage years, she began listening to new wave and synth-pop bands such as Soft Cell, Duran Duran and Spandau Ballet, although later stated that it was a phase when she was "having a bit of a rebellion against my parents' record collection."
 In her later teenage years, she became a fan of Pixies, and she then listened to Slint.
 She has named Bob Dylan, and Neil Young, when talking about her influences.
 Many critics have compared Harvey to Patti Smith, which Harvey dismisses as "lazy journalism".
 However, recently Harvey has said that Smith is "so energising to see and so passionate with what she's doing".
 Harvey has also cited Siouxsie Sioux in terms of live performance, stating : "She is so exciting to watch, so full of energy and human raw quality".
 She has also drawn inspiration from Russian folk music, Italian soundtrack composer Ennio Morricone, classical composers like Arvo Pärt, Erik Satie, Samuel Barber, and Henryk Górecki.
 As a lyricist, Harvey has cited numerous poets, authors and lyricists as influences on her work including Harold Pinter, T. S. Eliot, W. B. Yeats, James Joyce, Ted Hughes and contemporaries such as Shane MacGowan and Jez Butterworth.
 Elvis Presley was also mentioned in her 2022 book Orlam and the 2023 single A Child's Question, August.

 Harvey rejects the notion that her song lyrics are autobiographical, telling The Times in 1998: "the tortured artist myth is rampant.
 People paint me as some kind of black witchcraft-practising devil from hell, that I have to be twisted and dark to do what I am doing.
 It's a load of rubbish".
-What is more, she later told Spin: "some critics have taken my writing so literally to the point that they'll listen to 'Down by the Water' and believe I have actually given birth to a child and drowned her."
+She later told Spin: "some critics have taken my writing so literally to the point that they'll listen to 'Down by the Water' and believe I have actually given birth to a child and drowned her."